 4. Draw inspiration from current events

-Moriah and Mag already had a love all things dark and spooky.
-She was actually the first ever to tell me she HOPED it rained on their engagement session day (and it did) because her and Mag so badly wanted the apocalyptic vibe complete with the plague masks.
-This was was the fall of 2020 and it was such a breath of fresh air to see them really lean into the horror and mess that was 2020 and make light of it.
-Not to mention it was SO FUN as a photographer to do an engagement shoot like this.
+Moriah and Mag already had a love for all things dark and spooky.
+She was actually the first ever to tell me she HOPED it rained on their engagement session day (and it did) because her and Mag wanted the apocalyptic vibe complete with the plague masks she bought for their session.
+This was fall of 2020 and it was such a breath of fresh air to see them lean into and make light of the mess that was 2020.
+It was SO FUN as a photographer to do an engagement shoot like this.
 It was full force creative fun for all of us.
 No doubt this was and IS still one of my favorite engagement sessions to date!

-If you have the opportunity or you and your partner are always bitten by the travel bug, take your engagement session somewhere out there!
-Weather its a road trip or a boat trip or a plan trip away, make it happen!
-Your session should excite you and spark creativity and make you feel all sorts of things.
-This session is supposed to exemplify you and your favorite things!
+If you have the opportunity and you and your partner are always bitten by the travel bug, take your engagement session somewhere out there!
+Whether its a road trip or a boat trip or a plane ride away, make it happen!
+Your session should excite you and spark creativity!
+Don't be shy, this session is supposed to exemplify you and your favorite things!

 6. Go to your favorite bar/restaurant

-This one is for you city people who love the restaurant and bar scene in the heart of the concrete jungle.
+This one is for the people who love the restaurant and bar scene in the heart of the city.
 Depending on your location of choice, most places will let you in an hour before working hours for a fee.
 If you're lucky some will let you in without a fee!
 Whatever you do, be sure to ask permission.
-Showing up with your photographer for a full on paid shoot on private property is a sure way to get kicked out, fined, or both!
+Showing up with your photographer for a full on paid shoot on private property is a sure way to get kicked out, fined, or both.

 7. Big homebody?
 Do an in-home session

-Now, I got one for you introverts out there (my people!).
+Dont' worry, I got one for you introverts out there (my people!).
 Maeve and John know what they're about.
-They are about their love for cocktails making, their cats, and their sanctuary.
+They love cocktail making, their cats, and the peace and quite of their home.
 No frills and no fluff, all they wanted was simplicity.
-We captured images of them sipping homemade cocktails and couch cuddles together with their cats.
+We captured them sipping homemade cocktails and couch cuddles together with their cats.
 Remember that your session doesn't have to top anything you've seen and it doesn't have to be complicated, it just has to be you.